wakira765/java-animator/README.md

 # Java Animator 2018
 Course project for Object Oriented Design at Northeastern University.
 The purpose of the project was to introduce students to a larger codebase using the MVC pattern.
 Other design patterns such as Factory, Builder, Adapter, etc. were used at the discretion of the students based on what we learned in lecture.

+# Warning to Current Students
+This repo is currently public while I job hunt.\
+If you're looking to use this repo to 'help' you with your assignments in OOD, please don't :). \
+It won't help you in the long run.
+Go to office hours.
 # Getting Started

 ## Prequisites